Importance Announcement: Apricity is ceasing all operations from 1st January 2025

 Infertility does not always have one main cause.
 For example, hormonal imbalances can also cause a woman to be infertile, due to their effect on ovulation.
 This is why hormones are so often tested in fertility assessments for women.

-Other conditions that affect infertility in women include:
+Other conditions that affect fertility in women include:

 • Endometriosis, where cells similar to those located in the womb's lining grow in other places of the body.